camunda/camunda/docs/src/operate-user-guide/selections-batch-operations.md

 In some cases, you’ll need to retry or cancel many workflow instances at once.
 Operate also supports this type of batch operation.

-Imagine a case where many workflow instances have an incident.
-The underlying problem has been resolved–perhaps, for example, a microservice was down and was unable to complete work–but now all affected workflow instances are stuck until they’re “retried”.
+Imagine a case where many workflow instances have an incident incident caused by the same issue.
+At some point, the underlying problem will have been resolved (for example, maybe a microservice was down for an extended period of time then was brought back up).

+But even though the underlying problem was resolved, the affected workflow instances are stuck until they’re “retried”.

 ![operate-batch-retry](/operate-user-guide/img/Operate-Batch-Many-Instances-With-Incident.png)

-Next, we’ll create a _selection_ in Operate.
+Let's create a _selection_ in Operate.
 A selection is simply a set of workflow instances on which you can carry out a batch retry or batch cancellation.
-To create a selection, check the box next to the relevant workflow instances, then click on the blue “Create Selection” button.
+To create a selection, check the box next to the workflow instances you'd like to include, then click on the blue “Create Selection” button.

 ![operate-batch-retry](/operate-user-guide/img/Operate-Batch-Create-Selection.png)